elugens/hello-javascript/docs/general-javascript-questions/generators-advance-interation/generators.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> You call a generator function like a regular function, but it returns a generator object, which you can use to control the generator's execution.<br />
+  <div><strong>Interview Response:</strong> You call a generator function like a regular function, but it returns a generator object, which you can use to control the generator's execution.
   </div>
   </div>
 </details>